 Once on the road of terrorism, the State necessarily becomes estranged from the people.
 It must reduce to the possible minimum the circle of persons vested with extraordinary powers, in the name of the safety of the State.
 And then is born what may be called the panic of authority.
 The dictator, the despot is always cowardly.
 He suspects treason everywhere.
 And the more terrified he becomes, the wilder rages his frightened imagination, incapable of distinguishing real danger from fancied.
-He sows broadcast dis-
+He sows broadcast discontent, antagonism, hatred.
+Having chosen this course, the State is doomed to follow it to the very end.